Skip to main content Skip to navigation

 Funding

-The workshop is supported by generous grants from the British Society for the History of Philosophy and the Centre for Research in Post-Kantian European Philosophy at the University of Warwick.
+The workshop is funded by generous grants from the British Society for the History of Philosophy, the Centre for Research in Post-Kantian European Philosophy at the University of Warwick, and the Department of Philosophy's Student Events Fund.

 Additional information